-Starting around puberty, kids start getting tired later at night.
-While it might seem like they need less sleep, in fact, teens need about 9 hours of sleep at night.
+Starting around puberty, the time at which kids start getting tired moves later.
+While it might seem like they need less sleep, in fact, teens need about 9 hours of sleep each night.
 Unfortunately, most teens do not get the sleep they need.

 What Makes it Hard for Teens to Sleep?